kcerasaro/Star-Rail-Dashboard/documentation/dev_logs.md

     - Began initial planning of feature #3
     - Began initial planning of feature #4
     - Began initial planning of feature #5
+    - Created the skeleton for the UI of the app (Sidebar, Widget  [base])
 - What I learned
-    - UI toolkits such as Tailgrid exist such that I can focus on the implementation of my dashboard and not designing every little component
+    - UI toolkits such as Tailgrid exist such that I can focus on the implementation of the dashboard and not designing every little component
+- Known Issues
+    - Web app does not update when files are saved.
+Frontend Docker container must be restarted to se change

 ## 09 October 2025
 - What I did